Evidence for anisotropy of cosmic acceleration: Cosmological analysis

-The results of the fits described in \S~\ref{sec:analysis} are given in Table~\ref{tab:mainresults}.
-The first row presents the results of a 10-parameter fit \emph{without} a dipole, using the SN-by-SN corrections to the redshift as included in JLA.
-We find the best fit value of $q_0$ to be -0.314, and that \emph{no} acceleration is disfavoured at slightly less than $3\sigma$, completely consistent with previous principled statistical analyses \cite{Nielsen:2015pga,Shariff:2015yoa}.
-Similar results were also found by Rubin \& Hayden~\cite{Rubin:2016iqe} (see the left panels of their Fig.2 and 3rd row, Fig.3).
+In Table~\ref{tab:resultsCC} we show how this compares with using the prevalent ``constrained $\chi^2$ method'' used by e.g. \cite{Betoule:2014frx}, wherein an arbitrary error $\sigma_{\rm int}$ is added to each data point and varied until a good fit (with $\chi^2=1$/d.o.f.) is obtained to the \emph{assumed} model.
+This may be appropriate for parameter estimation, but \emph{not} for model selection.

-However the quality of fit \emph{improves} further (-2 log $\mathcal{L}_\mathrm{max}$ decreases) when $q_0$ is allowed to have a dipole.
-In the best fit where this has an exponentially decaying form $\propto \mathrm{e}^{-z/S}$, the dipole $q_\mathrm{d}=-0.3328$ is \emph{larger} than the monopole $q_\mathrm{m}=-0.2461$ and its scale parameter is $S = 0.229$ suggesting that the bulk flow extends out to far larger redshift than is expected in a $\Lambda$CDM universe.
-In the presence of this dipole, $q_\mathrm{m} = 0$ is disfavoured at only about $2\sigma$.
-In other words, in an universe where we have theoretical reasons to expect a dipolar modulation in the deceleration parameter in the direction of our motion through the CMB, there is \emph{no} significant evidence for a non-zero value of its monopole component.
-Figure~\ref{fig:QExpContourScan} shows the 1, 2 and 3 $\sigma$ contours in the likelihood around the maximum as a function of $q_\mathrm{d}$ and $q_\mathrm{m}$, profiling over all other parameters.
+However as seen in Table~\ref{tab:results3} the quality of fit \emph{improves} further (-2 log $\mathcal{L}_\mathrm{max}$ decreases) when $q_0$ is allowed to have a dipole.
+In the best fit where this has an exponentially decaying form $\propto \mathrm{e}^{-z/S}$, the dipole $q_\mathrm{d}=-8.03$ is much \emph{larger} than the monopole $q_\mathrm{m}=-0.157$ and its scale parameter is $S = 0.0262$ indicating that the impact of the bulk flow dominates over any isotropic acceleration out to $z \sim0.1$.
+Since $\Delta_\textrm{BIC}$ between the model with $q_\mathrm{d} = 0$ and the model with $q_\mathrm{m} = 0$ is 9.86, this constitutes `strong' evidence against a universe that is accelerating isotropically.
+In the presence of this dipole, $q_\mathrm{m} = 0$ is disfavoured at only $1.4\sigma$.
+In other words, in a universe where we have theoretical reasons to expect a dipolar modulation in the deceleration parameter in the direction of our motion through the CMB, there is \emph{no} significant evidence for a non-zero value of its monopole component.
+Figure~4 shows the 1, 2 and 3 $\sigma$ contours in the likelihood around the maximum as a function of $q_\mathrm{d}$ and $q_\mathrm{m}$, profiling over all other parameters.

+We also study the effect of allowing an additional uncorrelated velocity dispersion $c\sigma_z$ in the fit --- rather than fixing it to be $150$~km~s$^{-1}$ as in the JLA analysis~\citep{Betoule:2014frx}.
+As shown in Table~\ref{tab:results4} this improves the overall fit even further for $c\sigma_z=241$~km~s$^{-1}$; the best-fit dipole drops a little to $q_\mathrm{d}=-6.33$, while the monopole is nearly unchanged at $q_\mathrm{m}=-0.154$.
+The $\Delta_\textrm{BIC}$ between the model with $q_\mathrm{d} = 0$ and the one with $q_\mathrm{m} = 0$ is 4.91, providing `positive' evidence against a universe that is accelerating isotropically.
+Our main result is thus robust in that the maximum likelihood estimator prefers to interpret the data as evidence of a dipole in the deceleration parameter aligned with the CMB dipole, rather than as an isotropic acceleration of the universe which may indicate the presence of a cosmological constant.